irinikp/EverCraft-Kata/README.md

 `\EverCraft\Battle\CombatAction` implements all functions necessary on a single combat action In our case, the only combat actions set are 'move' and 'attack'.

+##### Help needed
+After a lot of thought and advice from Domain Masters (aka Dungeon Masters) I still haven't found a better name for Class `CoreBuild`.
+Please send me a PR if you've got one.